-Mineral resources must demonstrate reasonable prospects for eventual economic extraction.
-The "reasonable prospects" test generally implies that the quantity and grade estimates meet certain economic thresholds and modifying factors that that take into account extraction scenarios and processing recoveries.
+Mineral resources must demonstrate reasonable prospects for eventual economic extraction in accordance with the CIM Definition Standards.
+The "reasonable prospects" test generally implies that the quantity and grade estimates meet certain economic thresholds and that the mineral resources are reported at an appropriate cut-off grade that takes into account extraction scenarios and processing recoveries.
 The deposit gold mineralization is amenable for open pit extraction.
-To determine the quantities of material meeting the reasonable prospects of eventual economic extraction by an open pit, RDA used the Lerchs-Grossman © economic algorithm, which constructs lists of related blocks that should or should not be mined.
+To determine the quantities of material meeting the "reasonable prospects" test by an open pit, the author used the Lerchs-Grossman © economic algorithm, which constructs lists of related blocks that should or should not be mined.
 The final list defines a surface pit shell that has the highest possible total value, while honoring the required surface mine slope and economic parameters.

-Economic parameters used in the analysis are based on an average gold price of \$1,650/oz on the date of August 20, 2021.
-Pit optimization parameters are shown in Table 11-11.
+Economic parameters used in the analysis are based on an average gold price of \$1,650/oz with an effective date of August 20, 2021.
+Pit optimization parameters are shown in Table 14-11.
 Gold recoveries are tonnage-weighted and include the recovery from massive stibnite of 22%.